HamiltonMultimedia/hello-world/README.md

 Thus far it's been interesting and fun to apply machine learning algorithms to distributed computing applications.
 Finding the connectors and connecting them with different frameworks has proved a bit challenging.
 Yet it's really exciting when it all finally works.

 Brushing up on my Networking Fundamentals again.
 It's amazing to see how tech has changed over the years.
+Re-visiting the OSI model and all it's layers.
+This action may help me discover new or unusual ways of connecting components of the model.